Miles-Bierie/Pixelmation/README.md

 + **Eraser:** &nbsp; Also does what you would expect; Erases the pixel.
 Erased pixels have an alpha of 0
 + **Remove:** &nbsp; Erases all pixels that have the selected pixels color
 + **Replace:** &nbsp; Replaces all pixels that have the selected pixels color with the current pen color
++ **Fill:** &nbsp; Same as replace, except it will treat any color other then the selected tiles' color as a barrier

 When you edit the frame, the canvas's border will turn red, indicating that there are unsaved changes.
 When you save, the border will revert back to dark blue.